This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Spiritual and cultural support helps you and your family evaluate religious values and cultural beliefs.
 Thinking about values and beliefs may make it easier to understand and accept your condition.

-- Transition support can help you, family, and friends prepare for changes that happen near the end of life.
+- Transition support can help you, your family, and friends prepare for changes that happen near the end of life.
 Your palliative care team will continue to help if you need end-of-life care.
 Transition support can also help you readjust to daily life if your condition improves.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.